Mr-YaRou/angular-website-practice/README.md

 npm run tests
 ```

 The end-to-end test framework used is [Protractor](https://www.protractortest.org/#/).
 Protractor runs tests against the application in a real browser, interacting with it as a user would.
 Protractor is built on top of WebDriver JS (Selenuim).

+Test case flow were designed to be self-cleaning.
+Below is the list of test cases created:

 ### Test Script Samples